CuteLibs/CuteSnack/README.md

 <br/>

 ## What's New
-This is  Check on Releases Tab for changes.
+This is the Initial Check on Releases Tab for changes.
 <br/>